-The first chiller in the connection can be designated as Chiller A. The isolation board is attached to the DIN rail adjacent to the Chiller A unit controller.
-The isolation board has a pigtail that is plugged into J10 on the controller.
-Most chillers will already have a universal communication module (UCM) that connects the controller to the touchscreen already plugged onto J10.
-If this is the case, plug the isolation module pigtail into the empty RJ11 pLAN port on the UCM.
-This is equivalent to plugging into the unit controller directly.
+The first chiller in the connection can be designated as Chiller A. The isolation board is attached to the DIN rail adjacent to the Chiller A compressor controller.
+The isolation board kit has a pigtail that plugs into J10 on the compressor controller.

-Two Chillers: If only two chillers are to be connected, Belden M9841 (RS 485 Spec Cable) is wired from the isolation board (terminals A, B, and C) on Chiller A to the J11 port on the unit controller of Chiller B. At J11, the shield connects to GND, the blue/white wire to the (+) connection, and the white/blue to the (-) connection.
+Two Chillers: If only two chillers are to be connected Belden M9841 (RS 485 Spec Cable) is wired from the isolation board (terminals E, B, & C) on Chiller A to the J11 port on the compressor controller of Chiller B. At J11, The shield from C connects to the GND, the blue/white wire from B connects to the center (+) connection, and the white/blue from E to the (-) connection.
 Note that Chiller B does not have an isolation board.
 The last chiller (B in this case) to be connected does not need an isolation board.

-Three or Four Chillers: If three or more chillers are to be connected, the interconnecting wiring is still made to Chiller B's J11 port.
-The second chiller (Chiller B) must have an isolation board that will be plugged into Chiller B's UCM pLAN port.
-Chiller B will look like Chiller A. The wiring from Chiller B to Chiller C will be the same as A to B. That is, Belden cable connects from A, B, and C on B's isolation board to chiller C's L11 port.
-Chiller C has no isolation board.
-The procedure is repeated to the fourth chiller if four chillers are interconnected.
+Three or Four Chillers: If three or four chillers are to be connected, the interconnecting wiring is still made to B's J11 port.
+Now the second chiller (Chiller B) must have an isolation board that will be plugged into Chiller B's pLAN J10 port on the compressor controller.
+Note: Chiller B will look like chiller A. The wiring from Chiller B will be the same with the Belden cable as from Chiller A to B, connecting to Chiller C Compressor controller J11 port.
+The last Chiller in the network will not have an isolation board.

-Figure 40: pLAN Communication Wiring
+Figure 33: pLAN Communication Wiring